 8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.
 10 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.
 Ephesians 2:8-10 (NKJV)

 The spiritual life in Christ is a complete gift of His love and mercy.
 All we need to do is to humbly turn to Him to receive it.
-We will then be given the gift of the Holy Spirit to live within us to cleanse, to aid and comfort us, and to guide us closer into His perfect light.
-May you receive this priceless gift of eternal salvation today.
+We will then be given the gift of the Holy Spirit to live within our hearts, to continually cleanse, aid, and comfort us.
+He will lovingly guide us closer into Jesus’ perfect light.
+May you choose to receive this priceless gift of eternal salvation today.

 17 When the righteous cry for help, the Lord hears